 To prove the trucking company is liable for your accident and injuries, we need to provide evidence to show the trucker acted negligently and they were on the clock at the time of the accident.
 Most of the evidence we need to collect is similar to a typical car accident.
 We request copies of the police report, identify eyewitnesses, and take pictures of the scene of the accident.
 We may even enlist the help of an accident reconstruction expert to help us understand who caused your crash and how.

-A semi truck accident also creates a wealth of other evidence.
+A semi truck accident also creates a wealth of other evidence that a skilled Houston semi truck accident lawyer can use in your case.
 Federal and state regulations require trucking companies to collect and preserve certain information, including:

 - The truck driver’s rest logs;